 - I make large batches and refrigerate them (I have never tried freezing).
 I heat them in a pan or microwave with other ingredients of by themselves, and they taste fine.

-- Please be careful to NOT buy the noodles made from tofu, or anything other than plain shirataki noodles.
+- Please be careful to NOT buy the noodles made from tofu, or anything other than plain Shirataki noodles.
 You will note that there are several varieties, including Fettucini, Spaghetti, and Rice.
-I have found that the Angel Hair pasta is the best; the others tend to remain more rubbery.
-I think that maybe this is because the Angel Hair is thinner?
+I have found that the Angel Hair & Fettuccini pasta are the best.
 Test it out for yourself and feel free to let me know what you discover.

 - Do not expect these noodles to taste like ‘normal’ pasta.
 They don’t.
 And the consistency is different.
 But if cooked right, they are really good, and a wonderful, hearty addition to any meal.

 Some people are able to add dairy in P3, some people are not.
 I have been adding dairy more recently in my last rounds of HCG during the last weeks of P3, carefully, with no issues.
 The only way to know what works for you is trial and error.
 My best suggestion is go slowly!
 I had a long period of time when I really could not eat dairy at all without gaining weight.
 Thankfully, that has changed.
 But it is important to listen to YOUR body.